 Medical Assessment and Treatment

-Acquisition of urinary continence is a complex physiological process Muellner1951Vincent 1974).
+Acquisition of urinary continence is a complex physiological process (Muellner, 1951; Vincent, 1974).
 Normal continence is attained through appropriate voluntary elimination via sphincter release upon the lowering of the bladder neck when it is full and preventing micturation by contraction of pelvic floor muscles which raises the top of the bladder.
 Continence involves an appropriate bladder capacity, and the development of stimulus control of a full bladder over prevention of micturation until an appropriate situation for urination is present.
 This involves becoming aware of the need to urinate to avoid the emergency condition of “urgency” where micturation is eminent, as well as the inhibition of urination while awake or sleeping.
 Incontinence can result from physical anomalies, neurological anomalies, and in their absence the lack of training oneself to recognize full bladder stimulation and act upon it.

 There are numerous well-known potential physiopathologic causes of enuresis including urinary tract infection, urinary tract anomaly, bladder instability, occult spina bifida, epilepsy, diabetes mellitus, and sleep apnea.
 Most of these causes can be ruled out by complete history, physical exam, and urinalysis.
 When unanswered questions remain, other more elaborate laboratory examinations such as voiding cystourethrogram or polysomnographic evaluation are available (Friman & Jones, 1998; Gross & Dornbusch, 1983).

 Pharmacological treatments have typically involved tricyclic antidepressants such as Imipamine which reduces premature contractions of the bladder following partial filling and thereby increases functional bladder capacity (Stephenson, 1979).Imipramine, in doses between 25 and 75 mg given at bedtime, produces initial reductions in wetting in a majority of children, often within the first week of treatment (Blackwell & Currah, 1973).
 However, any increase in continence appears only while the child is on the drug and both short and long term studies show enuresis usually recurs when tricyclic therapeutic agents are withdrawn .
-The permanent elimination of enuresis produced with imipramine is reported to be 25% ranging from 5% to 40% (Blackwell & Currah, 1973; Houts, Berman, & Abramson, 1994).
-More recently desmopressin (DDAVP), an intranasally administered vasopressin analogue, has been shown to reduce nocturnal enuretic episodes in children, but once removed only 25% of children remain continent (Norgaard, Pedersen, & Djurhuus, 1985).
+The permanent elimination of enuresis produced with imipramine is reported to be 25%, ranging from 5% to 40% (Blackwell & Currah, 1973; Houts, Berman, & Abramson, 1994).
+More recently, desmopressin (DDAVP), an intranasally administered vasopressin analogue, has been shown to reduce nocturnal enuretic episodes in children, but once removed only 25% of children remain continent (Norgaard, Pedersen, & Djurhuus, 1985).
 Although it is unknown if it is due to its renal effects of increasing urine concentration and therefore lessening nocturnal bladder volume or some other feature.
 It is important to understand that medications do not teach continence skills per se but may be used for short term continence success as part of a comprehensive training intervention, for example, to aid in achieving continence for an overnight camping experience or sleep over.

 Behavioral Treatments for Enuresis